scicloj/scicloj.github.io/content/en/docs/community/groups/visual-tools.md

 description: "The visual-tools group"
 lead: ""
 date: 2022-02-17
-lastmod: 2023-05-22
+lastmod: 2023-05-27
 draft: false
 images: []
 ---

 The goal of this group is to create collaborations in learning and building Clojure tools for data visualization and literate programming.

-The authors of several actively developed tools are involved (Chlorine, Clover, Calva and its Notebooks, Portal, Viscous, Sidebar, Nette, Fabricate, Omni-trace, Oz, Saite, Notespace, Clay, Goldly, Saturn, clt-tiles, Obsidian Wielder, Cardigan Bay, Platypub, Data Rabbit, Clerk, Klipse, etc.).
+The authors of several actively developed tools are involved (Chlorine, Clover, Calva and its Notebooks, Portal, Viscous, Sidebar, Nette, Fabricate, Omni-trace, Oz, Saite, Notespace, Clay, Goldly, Saturn, clt-tiles, Obsidian Wielder, Cardigan Bay, Platypub, Data Rabbit, Clerk, Mosaic, etc.).

 * Meeting 19 (July 7th 2023): Electric - [event](https://clojureverse.org/t/visual-tools-meeting-19-electric-login-for-details/) (log in to Clojureverse to view)
 * Meeting 18 (May 27th 2023): various updates - [event](https://clojureverse.org/t/visual-tools-meeting-18-various-updates/) (log in to Clojureverse to view)